holmesmainsend/team-profile-generator/README.md

 ## Description
 Countless organizations would benefit from having a single webpage to easily find all staff information.
 This application - through Node.js - allows users to create just that.
-While the sample file here is generated with Managers, Engineers, and Interns, changing the framework to generate anything from Teachers to Doctors would be a matter of a few quick JS edits.
+While the sample file here is generated with Managers, Engineers, and Interns, changing the framework to generate anything from Teachers to Doctors would be a matter of a few quick JS edits (the same applies to the ratios of different employee classes to one another).

 ## Installation